 By: Senator(s) Mettetal, Albritton, Browning, Butler, Chaney, Chassaniol, Clarke, Davis, Frazier, Gordon, Hewes, Hyde-Smith, Jackson (15th), Jackson (11th), Jackson (32nd), King, Kirby, Lee (35th), Little, Pickering, Posey, Ross, Thames, Thomas, Tollison, Walls, White, Wilemon

-A CONCURRENT RESOLUTION COMMENDING THE LIFE OF FORMER STATE SENATOR AND REPRESENTATIVE KENNETH O. WILLIAMS OF CLARKSDALE, MISSISSIPPI, AND EXPRESSING THE SYMPATHY OF THE LEGISLATURE ON HIS PASSING.
+A CONCURRENT RESOLUTION COMMENDING THE LIFE AND CAREER OF ROBERT MICHAEL "ROBBIE" LANGLEY, THE FIRST UNIVERSITY OF MISSISSIPPI POLICE OFFICER WHOSE LIFE WAS TAKEN IN THE LINE OF DUTY, AND EXPRESSING THE SYMPATHY OF THE LEGISLATURE ON HIS UNTIMELY PASSING.

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life of former Senator and Representative Kenneth O. Williams of Clarksdale, Mississippi, and express the sympathy of the Legislature on his passing.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life and career of Robert Michael "Robbie" Langley, the first University of Mississippi Police Officer whose life was taken in the line of duty, and express to his surviving family the sympathy of the Legislature on his untimely passing.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to the family of Senator Williams at the former Senators Annual Reunion and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Officer Langley, be forwarded to the Chancellor of the University of Mississippi, and be made available to members of the Capitol Press Corps.